Algiers

 Monthly Pricing - Cruises visiting Algiers

-Cruises visiting Algiers during the the peak season of spring are considerably more expensive than the the low season of winter.
-On average Algiers is fairly expensive as a port of call.
-Take a look at the illustration below for the monthly average cost per day.
+Overall cruises that visit Algiers are fairly expensive compared to other itineraries.
+Sailings visiting Algiers during the the peak season of spring are considerably more expensive than the the low season of winter.
+The diagram below shows the monthly average cost per day for cruises visiting Algiers.

 Jan